tjk113/mupen64-rr-lua/.github/ISSUE_TEMPLATE/feature_request.md

 # Pros and Cons

+- The benefit of the proposal.

+---

-The benefits and potential downsides of the proposal.
+- The downsides of the proposal.